What Are The Factors Of 3

 Conclusion

 Understanding the factors of 3 is a foundational step in grasping basic number theory and arithmetic.
-As we’ve explored, the factors of 3 are simply 1 and 3, owing to its status as a prime number.
+And as we’ve explored, the factors of 3 are simply 1 and 3, owing to its status as a prime number.
 This knowledge is crucial not just for simplifying mathematical problems but also for building a deeper appreciation of how numbers interact.